Nursing Assistant Disciplinary Hearing Defense

 - Positive criminal background checks

-- Failure to evaluate changes of condition
+- Failure to evaluate changes in condition

-- Failure to carry out interventions.
+- Failure to carry out interventions

 - Failure to record information or the type of nursing care that was provided

-Following consideration of a complaint by a BON, an emergency action may be taken.
-Such actions generally involve a summary suspension of a nursing license.
-The usual standard for this action is clear and convincing evidence that any further practice by the nurse would create a danger of severe harm to the public.
 Simultaneous with the summary suspension is the filing of a formal complaint and the start of an investigation.
-A summary suspension will generally remain effective unless there is a reversal by the board of nursing, and a final order is issued by the board.
+A summary suspension will generally remain effective unless there is a reversal by the Board of Nursing and a final order is issued by the board.

-Disciplinary actions
+Disciplinary Actions

 - Fine or civil penalty